 American Defence Secretary Harold Brown said on Friday (16 February) that the U.S. intend playing?

-American Defence Secretary Harold Brown said on Friday (16 February) that the U.S. intend playing a more active role in the Middle East and added that he had reached a great measure of agreement in his talks with Israeli officials.
+Background: American Defence Secretary Harold Brown said on Friday (16 February) that the U.S. intend playing a more active role in the Middle East and added that he had reached a great measure of agreement in his talks with Israeli officials.
 His remarks came as he left for Cairo after two days of talks in Tel Aviv.

 SYNOPSIS: Mr. Brown was accompanied on most of his trip across Israel and the West Bank by Israeli Defence Minister Ezer Weizman and U.S. officials disclosed on Thursday (15 February) that the two defence ministers had reached agreement on one subject, at least.
 America will sell Israel one of its most advanced air-to-air missiles, the AIM-9 Sidewinder.
 Washington is reportedly considering selling Israel some of the F-16 fighter-bombers originally ordered by Iran, but which that troubled country can no loner buy.